Dr. Kathryn Defilippi, LPC

-Kathryn Defilippi, LPC, is licensed in Pennsylvania.
-Her specialties include addictions, OCD, anxiety, depression, narcissism, trauma, eating disorders, Adult Children of Alcoholics, codependency, ADHD, bipolar, Autism Spectrum Disorders, divorce, grief/loss, pregnancy/post-partum depression, and infertility.
+Kathryn Defilippi, LPC, is licensed in Pennsylvania and DC.
+Her specialties include addictions, OCD, anxiety, depression, narcissism, trauma, eating disorders, career issues, Adult Children of Alcoholics, codependency, ADHD, bipolar, Autism Spectrum Disorders, divorce, grief/loss, pregnancy/post-partum depression, and infertility.

-Kathryn is pursuing a PhD in Industrial/Organizational Psychology, which allows her a wider perspective on clients' career issues.
-She is a driven and goal-directed person, who enjoys distance running and will be running her first 100 mile race soon.
+Kathryn obtained her PhD in Industrial/Organizational Psychology, which allows her a wider perspective on clients' career issues.
+She is a driven and goal-directed person, who enjoys distance running and ultramarathons.
 Born in Pittsburgh, Kathryn is an avid sports fan and animal lover.

 The book that most informs Kathryn's thinking is Man's Search For Meaning by Viktor Frankl.
 She also enjoys the work of Irvin Yalom.
 The personal experiences that Kathryn draws from in addition to her clinical training and experiences include divorce and loss of a parent.